wasmerio/ate/atedb/README.md

-By default all wire messages are clear text but the events that are confidential are encrypted thus giving a good balance between security and speed however you may also increase the security of databases by using double-encryption.
+By default all wire messages are clear text but the events that are confidential are encrypted thus giving a good balance between security and speed however you may also increase the security of datachains by using double-encryption.
 For instance if you specify --wire-encryption 128 then AteDB will negotiate AES 128bit symetric keys using a quantum resistant key exchange that supports perfect forward secrecy symentics.